 Our ultimate goal is to build a wireless controlled robot which we will use to compete with other universities at Mercury Robotic Competition 2015.
 The robot should be capable of sending and receiving data via wireless connection, which use to determine the surrounding area and maneuver thru obstacle path.
 The operator must able to track and operate the robot at least 50 miles away from its location.
 Also it should be able to perform a few certain tasks such as navigation in dark tunnel, picking up and depositing the ball at destination.
-For fall semester, our target objective is to design the robot’s chassis with a motor driver capable of driving 4 wheels simultaneously and establish a wireless communication over Digi’s cloud network.
-It should have capable of receiving the command from the cloud network and operate some basic tasks such as moving forward, reverse, left or right, climbing and descending on 30 degree inclines.
+For fall semester, our target objective is to design the robot’s chassis with a motor driver capable of driving 4 wheels simultaneously and establishing wireless communication over Digi’s cloud network.
+It should be capable of receiving the command from the cloud network and operate some basic tasks such as moving forward, reverse, left or right, climbing and descending on 30 degree inclines.

 Problem, Need, and Significance